3 practical ways to deal with divorce stress

 • Brain fog: when we are overwhelmed our brains can’t process things as easily

-• Digestive problems, including diarrhea, constipation and nausea
+• Digestive problems: these could include stomach pain, diarrhea, constipation and nausea

-• Tension in the body, including grinding your teeth or clenching your jaw
+• Tension in the body: this might include tensing your shoulders, grinding your teeth or clenching your jaw

-• Insomnia: much as you need to rest your brain is hyper vigilant and can’t switch off
+• Insomnia: you know you need to rest, but your brain is hyper-vigilant and can’t switch off

 And it’s no surprise that many of those signs also feature in the perimenopause symptom list!